nothingnothings/NodeShopRestAPI/README.md

 # NodeShop - REST API Version

-Frontend App built with the ReactJS (create-react-app) library.
+Frontend Single Page Application (SPA) built with the ReactJS (create-react-app) library.
 The site's design, hexagon-inspired, was based on [Node.js's logo](https://nodejs.org/static/images/logos/nodejs-new-pantone-black.svg).
 Flexbox and media queries were used for the responsive design (attempting to cater to multiple device types, both desktop and mobile, with different resolutions).
 As per React's latest versions, the app was made out of functional components, moving away from the class-based ("`class App extends React.Component{}`") component approach used in the past.

 The App was bootstrapped with `create-react-app` and deployed with `gh-pages`, assisted by the GitHub Actions feature.
 It can be accessed [here](https://nothingnothings.github.io/NodeShopRestAPI/).